GreptimeTeam/docs/docs/v0.6/en/getting-started/quick-start/mysql.md

 ### GreptimeDB Dashboard

-Visualization plays a crucial role in effectively utilizing time series data.
-To help users leverage the various features of GreptimeDB, Greptime offers a simple [dashboard](https://github.com/GreptimeTeam/dashboard).
+GreptimeDB provides a user-friendly [dashboard](../installation/greptimedb-dashboard.md) to assist users in exploring data.

-The Dashboard is embedded into GreptimeDB's binary since GreptimeDB v0.2.0.
-After [starting GreptimeDB](#installation), the dashboard can be visited via HTTP endpoint `http://localhost:4000/dashboard`.
-The current version of the dashboard supports MySQL, Python and PromQL queries.
+Once GreptimeDB is started as mentioned in the Prerequisites section, you can access the dashboard through the HTTP endpoint `http://localhost:4000/dashboard`.

 Write SQL into the command text, then click `Run All`.
 We'll got all data in system_metrics table.